 Give your blog a nice layout; It is recommended that you take a considerable amount of inspiration from existing blogs.
 This isn’t solely about what you like – but also to make sure your visitors are attracted to it as well.

 Now, how do you start selling your work?
 There’s no ‘correct way of doing that.
-Share your passion for woodworks by consistently uploading on your blog.
-You can start selling your services or even take classes on woodworks to help others out – the list goes on and it depends on how you want to monetize your skills.
+Share your passion for woodwork by consistently uploading on your blog.
+You can start selling your services or even take classes on woodwork to help others out – the list goes on and it depends on how you want to monetize your skills.

 To help you better understand the process here’s an example: Let’s assume that you are a woodworker who showcases your work on Instagram.
 Link your blog on your Instagram bio, so that potential customers can go and purchase the services you have to offer them.